 \section{Implementing the oracle}

-In general, it is not up to us to implement the oracle, unless there is a formula for $f$ that doesn't reveal the solution beforehand.
+In general, it is not up to us to implement the oracle, unless there is a formula for $f$ that does not reveal the solution beforehand.
 Without this understanding, we face a contradiction---we have to know the answer before starting to implement the algorithm that will find the answer.
-It is allowed to us to evaluate function $f$ without looking at its implementation details.
-We are given what is called a \textit{black-box} quantum computer with $U_f$ already implemented, which we can use and add new gates, but cannot see inside.
+We are allowed to evaluate the function $f$ without looking at its implementation details.
+We are given what is called a \textit{black box} quantum computer with $U_f$ already implemented, which we can use and add new gates, but cannot see inside.
 In the classical case, we have to count the number of evaluations of $f$.
 In the quantum case, we have to count the number of applications of $U_f$.
 This is how we calculate the query complexity of oracle-based algorithms.
 Note that it does not matter whether the evaluation of $f$ is efficient or not.